timmens/student-project-timmens/causal_tree/README.md

 </a>

 ---
-<font color="red", size=12>This README is under construction.
+<font color="red" size=8>This README is under construction.
 The finished product will contain an abstract, list of relevant files, example code for `.py`-files and a detailed explaination of the project in general as well as references to the corresponding literature. </font>
 ---
 ## DecisionTree.py [DONE]
 This class finalizes step one; It contains all the relevant functions to fit a regression tree on given data using an arbitrary loss function for split point evaluation.
 Furthermore, in contrast to the decision tree implemented in scikit-learn, this class also implements the important pruning algorithm guarding against overfitting.
 See [Hastie et.al.
 2009](https://web.stanford.edu/~hastie/ElemStatLearn/) for the standard decision tree algorithm; see [PennState Stat508 Course](https://newonlinecourses.science.psu.edu/stat508/lesson/11/11.8) for an excellent introduction to minimal-cost complexity pruning.